CSRD in logistics:

 Verification

 Reported information will need to be audited, which will be done by accounting firms.
 Consider third-party verification to enhance the credibility of your CO2 reporting.
-Verification ensures that the data and calculations are accurate and in line with established standards.
+Verification ensures the data and calculations are accurate and aligned with established standards.
 A standard sustainability reporting verification process is expected to follow for CSRD compliance:

 External Assurance Providers: Companies often engage external assurance providers, which are independent auditing or accounting firms, to review and validate their sustainability reports.
 These firms have expertise in evaluating environmental data and ensuring compliance with reporting standards.

-Standardized Frameworks: Companies use standardized reporting frameworks like the COFRET or GLEC frameworks, or other regional or industry-specific standards to structure their sustainability reporting.
+Standardized Frameworks: Companies structure their sustainability reporting using standardized reporting frameworks like the COFRET or GLEC frameworks or other regional or industry-specific standards.
 These frameworks provide guidelines for data collection, calculation methodologies, and reporting formats, making it easier for auditors to assess the accuracy of the reported information.

 Data Collection and Documentation: Companies are required to maintain thorough records of their emissions data, including methodologies used for calculation, data sources, and any assumptions made.
 This documentation is subject to review by external auditors.